TrooperLooper/Final_assesment/copilot_instructions.md

 - **Purpose**: Personal statistics with integrated global leaderboard
 - **Key Features**: Time bars, percentages, total time, **UserCarousel** for switching players, integrated leaderboard section
 - **Figma Reference**: User profile with detailed statistics + leaderboard at bottom

+**Note:**

+- **No login/authentication required.** Users register and are selectable for play and statistics.
+No login/logout flow is needed.

 ### 🌤️ Weather API Integration